BennyCollins/advert-analysis/README.md

     - File path for csv file to be fed into **clicks_csv_to_dataframe**, which loads the csv file into a dataframe, *df*.
 - *permutations* (default=30,000):
         - Determines the number of permutations used in our permutation tests.
-        - Fed into **bonferroni_correction**, then through a series of other functions, which are used to determine if there are any colours that produce a higher number of clicks.
+        - Fed into **find_significant_colours**, which is used to determine if there are any colours that produce a higher number of clicks.
 - *heatmap*:
     - If we instead set heatmap to True, then the **generate_heatmap** function is initiated, generating a heatmap of the p-value for each colour paired with blue.